|Position:||Dean, School of Nursing, Midwifery and Paramedic Practice / Professor of Nursing and Cardiovascular Health|

 Duties and Responsibilities

-Head of School for Nursing, Midwifery and Paramedic Practice
+Dean, School of Nursing, Midwifery and Paramedic Practice

 - PhD (2015) - Self-management of coronary heart disease in angina patients after elective percutaneous coronary intervention: A mixed methods study